SimonLammer/graph_tools/doc/graph.rst

 The Graph class
 ---------------

-Graphs are stored as an adjacency dictionnary over their
+Graphs are stored as an adjacency dictionnary over their vertices.
+Each value of the dictionnary is the set of neighbours of the vertex that serves as a key.

 **Initialize a Graph**

 A graph can be initialized from a file through the three classical ways:

 - With an edge list ::

     l = [Edge(0,1), Edge(1,2), Edge(2,0)]